Troy (film): Production

-The city of Troy was built in the Mediterranean island of Malta at Fort Ricasoli from April to June 2003.
+The city of Troy was built on the Mediterranean island of Malta at Fort Ricasoli from April to June 2003.
+Filming was initially slated to start in Morocco, but the producers were forced to relocate to Mexico after the Iraq War started.
 Other important scenes were shot in Mellieħa, a small town in the north of Malta, and on the small island of Comino.
 The outer walls of Troy were built and filmed in Cabo San Lucas, Mexico.
 Film production was disrupted for a period after Hurricane Marty affected filming areas.
+Pitt also suffered an injury to his Achilles tendon during filming which caused the production to delay for several weeks.

+Terry Gilliam turned down the offer to direct the film, as he "did not understand how you can make a film based on the poem the Iliad without the participation of the Greek gods".
+Christopher Nolan was then offered to direct the film but turned it down and chose to direct Batman Begins instead.
+Wolfgang Petersen was hired afterwards.

 The role of Briseis was initially offered to Bollywood actress Aishwarya Rai, but she turned it down because she was not comfortable doing the lovemaking scenes that were included.
-The role eventually went to Rose Byrne.
+Keira Knightley also auditioned, but the role eventually went to Rose Byrne.
+The studio was initially interested in Nicole Kidman for the role of Helen, which eventually went to Diane Kruger.

 Music

 Composer Gabriel Yared originally worked on the score for Troy for over a year, having been hired by the director, Wolfgang Petersen.
 Tanja Carovska provided vocals on various portions of the music, as she later would on composer James Horner's version of the soundtrack.
 However, the reactions at test screenings which used an incomplete version of the score were negative, and in less than a day Yared was off the project without a chance to fix or change his music.
 James Horner composed a replacement score in about four weeks.
 He used Carovska's vocals again and also included traditional Eastern Mediterranean music and brass instruments.
 Horner also collaborated with American singer-songwriter Josh Groban and lyricist Cynthia Weil to write an original song for the film's end credits.
 The product of this collaboration, "Remember Me", was performed by Groban with additional vocals by Carovska.

 The soundtrack for the film was released on May 11, 2004, through Reprise Records.